2019ChenGong/TrajDeleter/README.md

 docker run --gpus all -it liuzzyg/trajdeleter:latest /bin/bash
 ```

+## How to run

+⚠️ The codes and scripts for replicating our experiments can be found in `README.md` under the `unlearning` folder.

 ## Acknowledgement

 - The codes for achieving the offline RL algorithms are based on the [D3RLPY](https://github.com/takuseno/d3rlpy).